Climbing Technology ClickUp +. Review

 On our scale, the ClickUp + weighed 3.9 ounces, not including the carabiner that comes with it.
 Since all devices need a locking carabiner, which wasn't included in their weights, we didn't feel it was fair to weigh the carabiner with this one.
 It is quite a bit larger than a standard belay device, but roughly the size of a GriGri and weighs a couple of ounces less.

-Climbing Technology, in their user manual, cites that you should not belay off the anchor or use this device in auto-block mode.
-This limits the range of applicable usage to pretty much single-pitch cragging.
+In their user manual, Climbing Technology cites that you should not belay off the anchor or use this device in auto-block mode.
+This basically limits the range of applications to single-pitch cragging.

 This device retails for around double the price of most passive assist belay devices.
 Of course, a nice locking carabiner is included (and must be used!), but this still makes it the most expensive passive assist device in this review.
 Since it is by no means our top recommendation, we have a hard time calling it a good value.